Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 # Exploring your data {#chapter3}

 R makes it easy to do exploratory work on your data.
-There are numerous packages and functions that make it easy visualize and tabulate your data.
-We'll leverage many packages outlined in the book "R For Data Science" [@Wickham2017].
-Our graphics will be created with an excellent graphics package called ggplot2 [@R-ggplot2]. ggplot2 makes it easy to look at data in many different ways.
+There are numerous packages and functions that make it easy to visualize and tabulate your data.
+We'll leverage many packages outlined in the book "R For Data Science" [@Wickham2017] and our graphics will be created with an excellent graphics package called ggplot2 [@R-ggplot2]. ggplot2 makes it easy to look at data in many different ways.

 We'll also recommend several methods of analyzing your data.
 "R in Action" by Robert Kabacoff [@Kabacoff2011] does an outstanding job of demonstrating cursory data analysis with a variety of data sets.
 We'll reference this book several times in this chapter.
 While there are innumerable statistical methods and rubrics for analyzing your data, graphs do the best job of conveying most of the information that you will encounter in this book.
+They are always important and if you don't like building them analytics may not be for you.

 ## Building a consistent design language